 PARKING ENCUMBRANCE PERMITS: Any person wishing to reserve a metered parking space, or time limited parking space, may do so by securing a parking encumbrance permit at a cost of $15.00 / parking space / day.

 Public Parking Garages: The City has 3 municipally owned public parking garages featuring 1,215 parking spaces.

 - Types of Public Parking Offered in Public Garages: The City’s public parking garage feature metered, permit, and lease parking spaces.
 Please see information below for each garage for more information about quantities of spaces, as well as how to apply for permits and leases.

 Parking Garages - Hours of Enforcement:

-Parking Garage parking meters are free at all other times, including the following Holidays: New Year’s Day, Martin Luther King / Civil Rights Day, President’s Day, Memorial Day, Fourth of July, Labor Day, Columbus Day, Election Day (when applicable), Veteran’s Day, Thanksgiving Day, Day After Thanksgiving, and Christmas Day.
+Parking Garage parking meters are free at all other times, including the following Holidays: New Year’s Day, Martin Luther King / Civil Rights Day, President’s Day, Memorial Day, Fourth of July, Labor Day, Indigenous Peoples' Day, Election Day (when applicable), Veteran’s Day, Thanksgiving Day, Day After Thanksgiving, and Christmas Day.

 Parking Garage Rates:

 - Parking Garage Metered Parking: $0.50 / Hour.
 10 Hour Time Limit.